seek-oss/seek-stackable/README.md

 - stackable is not based on AutoLayout
   - AutoLayout is powerful but difficult to tune for performance

+## Current Limitations
+- integration has only been verified with UILabel and UIImageView
+- no alignment options
+- no distribution options

 ## example

 ```